Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 8. For the Redirect URI, enter `http://TodoListClient`.
 Click finish.
 9. Click the Configure tab of the application.
 10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
-11. In "Permissions to Other Applications", select the TodoListService, and request the delegated permission "Have full access to the To Do List service".
-Save the configuration.
+11. In "Permissions to Other Applications", click "Add Application."
+Select "Other" in the "Show" dropdown, and click the upper check mark.
+Locate & click on the TodoListService, and click the bottom check mark to add the application.
+Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.

 ### Step 4:  Configure the sample to use your Azure AD tenant